100% paleo, gluten-free and scrumptious!

 - Sprinkle on the chocolate chips, cut into even pieces and set aside.

 - Remove the tin from the fridge and discard/save any liquid.
-Scoop out the hardened milk and place in a bowl, adding the vanilla and honey/syrup/cocont sugar and whisk until fluffy and the consistency of whipped cream.
+Scoop out the hardened milk and place in a bowl.
+Add the vanilla and honey/syrup/cocont sugar and whisk until fluffy and the consistency of whipped cream.

-- Layer your chosen sundae glass with alternating layers of the jam, brownies and whipped cream, before topping off with some more brownies and fresh strawberries.
+- Fill a glass with alternating layers of the jam, brownies and whipped cream, before topping off with some more brownies and fresh strawberries.

-- If you don't wish to wait so long to cook down the strawberries to make a jam, then, just as I did, you can allow them to cook down for just a few minutes so that the liquid still thickens and you are also left with big, juicy chunks of sweet strawberries.
+- If you don't want to cook down the strawberries for o long, then you can allow them to cook down for just a few minutes so that the liquid still thickens and you are left with big, juicy chunks of sweet strawberries.